Faizan-313/CodeFusion/README.md

 Notes
 - Replace placeholder secrets with secure values.
-- For CI/CD and cloud deployment, use environment settings in your provider and avoid committing .env files to VCS.
 - If using MongoDB Atlas, whitelist your server IP / add proper network & user credentials.

 This should be placed into the README under "Installation & Setup" to provide a clear, professional developer onboarding flow.